derekburgess/jaws/README.md

 `HUGGINGFACE_API_KEY`

-In addition, you will want to install the Hugging Face CLI, found here: https://huggingface.co/docs/huggingface_hub/en/guides/cli and login.
-This saves on passing the key.

-`pip install -U "huggingface_hub[cli]"`

-`huggingface-cli login`

 The command jaws-finder displays several plots using Matplot, but also saves those plots to a directory/endpoint of your choice, using: